FuturePortal/CIMonitor/README.md

 to do is configure the correct gpio pins used.
 NOTE: we use [pi-blaster](https://github.com/sarfata/pi-blaster), the gpio numbers might be different, so we recommend that you test the gpio pins first.

-Note that the started and failure statusses will be blinking.
+Note that the started and failure statuses will be blinking.

 When the led strip is on the success status for 5 minutes, it will go to the "neutral".
 This so it the light doesn't have to be super bright when not used for a while.